Dark Avengers: Ultimate Marvel

-In the Ultimate Marvel reality, an alternate version of the Dark Avengers appears under the name the Dark Ultimates.
-The group consists of a female Kang the Conqueror and Reed Richards as well as the former Ultimates Hulk and Quicksilver.
-The team is formed with the goal of forcibly saving the world by any means necessary.
-They first appear while attacking the Triskelion in order to steal the Infinity Gems.
+An alternate universe iteration of the Dark Avengers, known as the Dark Ultimates, appears in the Ultimate Marvel imprint, consisting of Kang the Conqueror, Reed Richards, Hulk, and Quicksilver.

 In other media

 Television

 The Dark Avengers appear in a self-titled episode of Avengers Assemble.
 This version of the group are reality-flipped versions of the original Avengers who operate as supervillains while the Squadron Supreme work to stop them.
 However, the Dark Avengers eventually discover that the Squadron used the Reality Gem to change the world in their image and use it to undo the Squadron's changes.